-The Department of Undergraduate Nursing's Post-Baccalaureate Nursing Track is an accelerated second degree program for college graduates with a baccalaureate degree in non-nursing majors.
-This is a cohort model delivered in a hybrid format, with online classes and in- person lab and clinical.
-Students are admitted to either the Duluth or St. Cloud campus, which determines the location of lab and clincical in- person days.
+The Department of Nursing's Post-Baccalaureate Nursing Track is an accelerated second degree program for college graduates with a baccalaureate degree in non-nursing majors.
+This is a cohort model delivered in a hybrid format, with online classes and in-person lab and clinical.
+Students are admitted to either the Duluth or St. Cloud campus, which determines the location of lab and clinical in-person days.

-Clinical rotations each semester include acute and ambulatory care sites in the Duluth, St. Cloud, Twin Cities and surrounding areas.
-The Director of Educational Experiences works with students in an effort to obtain clinical sites within a reasonable distance.
-However, in some instances, students may need to travel to a clinical site.
-Students are responsible for all expenses incurred (i.e. mileage, lodging, etc.).
+Each semester, clinical rotations include acute and ambulatory care sites in the Duluth, St. Cloud, Twin Cities and surrounding areas.
+The Clinical Coordination Team works with students in an effort to obtain clinical sites within a reasonable distance; however, in some instances, students may need to travel to a clinical site.
+Students are responsible for all expenses incurred (e.g. mileage, lodging, etc.).

-Students take 41 credits in the nursing major and a 4 credit Theology and Religious Studies course to earn a Bachelor of Science degree with a major in Nursing in 3 consecutive semesters (12 months).
-Upon completion of program requirements students are eligible to take the NCLEX-RN licensure examination to practice as a registered nurse, register as a public health nurse, and pursue graduate study in nursing.
+Students take 41 credits in the Nursing major and a four credit Theology and Religious Studies (TRS) course to earn a Bachelor of Science degree with a major in Nursing in 3 consecutive semesters (12 months).
+Upon completion of program requirements, students are eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN) to practice as a registered nurse, register as a public health nurse, and pursue graduate studies in nursing.